Verogen, Inc. has been acquired by QIAGEN, the leading global provider of Sample to Insight solutions for molecular testing. Learn More

 • We have undertaken system-wide assessments to mitigate the possibility of other vulnerabilities that may be exploited.
 These assessments have been incorporated into our ongoing software development life cycle.

-• We will continue to work with the forensic community and data security and privacy experts to support the adoption of best practices for this emerging field.
+• We will continue to work with the forensic community, and data security and privacy experts to support the adoption of best practices for this emerging field.

+GEDmatch is committed to providing you with a secure environment where you can learn about your history.
 If you have further questions, please email us at GEDmatch@qiagen.com.

 Thank you,